evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 ## Availability & Pricing

-This model had a world premiere on 01.10.2023, and deliveries started in December 2023.<div class="mt-3 mb-3">
+The Volkswagen Tesla Model 3 had its world premiere on 01.10.2023, with deliveries starting in December 2023.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Tesla Model 3 </strong>
 </a>